 What Causes Scars?

 Love them or hate them, scars are something we all manage to collect throughout our lifetime.
 They’re life’s little reminders of incidents, and accidents we have suffered over the years.
 If we are lucky, we might have a good story behind some of our scars.
 For others, scars can be a deep-seated reminder of a traumatic experience.
 The good news is there are ways to help reduce and even eliminate the appearance of scar tissue.
-We are going to look at some of the science behind what causes scars, the different types that exist and some of our own organic scar treatments that can help reduce the appearance and severity of scars.
+We are going to look at some of the science behind what causes scars, the different types of scars that exist and some of our own organic scar treatments that can help reduce the appearance and severity of scars.

 Scars can occur when the body experiences significant wounds and/or injuries.
 Cuts, scrapes, incisions, broken bones and impacts can all leave scars.
 When the skin is broken, the natural healing ability of our bodies replaces that skin with thick, fibrous tissue we know as scars.
 Most scars are relatively minor and can fade away on their own overtime.
 More serious injuries can leave long lasting marks.
 Scars appearing in highly visible areas of the body, such as the face, neck, arms or legs can often carry psychological effects.